rust-lang/cargo/src/doc/src/reference/registries.md

 - Method: PUT
 - Authorization: Included

-A PUT request will add a new owner to a crate.
+A PUT request will send a request to the registry to add a new owner to a crate.
+It is up to the registry how to handle the request.
+For example, [crates.io] sends an invite to the user that they must accept before being added.

 The request should include the following JSON object:

 ```javascript
 {